dsgoryachev/dsgoryachev/README.md

   - [@MarkupTelegramBot](https://t.me/MarkupTelegramBot) - Telegram bot responds to all types of telegram markup

-  - [@EasyTranslatorBot](https://t.me/EasyTranslatorBot) - Telegram bot for the text translation from English to Russian
+  - [@EasyTranslatorBot](https://t.me/EasyTranslatorBot) - Telegram bot for the text translating from English to Russian and back

   - [@CableTrayBot](https://t.me/CableTrayBot) - Telegram Bot for cable tray calculation